thalsi/Learn-html/README.md

 ### 3. Element
 - <tagName>Cotent</tagName>
 - start tag ,some content and end tag
-- every elements have Start-tag and End-tag but some elements have no end-tag(like <hr>,<br>). those elements are called empty elements
+- every elements have Start-tag and End-tag but some elements have no end-tag(like `<hr>,<br>`). those elements are called empty elements
+- All the HTML elements/tags are case-insensitive

+### 4. Attributes
+- All elements can have Attributes.
+- Attributes provide additional information about elements
+- Attributes are always specified in the start tag.
+- Attributes usually come in name/value pairs like: name="value".
+- HTML attributes are generally classified as required attributes, optional attributes, standard attributes, and event attributes [HTML Attributes](https://en.wikipedia.org/wiki/HTML_attribute)